Gray Hulk: Ah, M.O.D.O.K. The Mental Organism Designed Only for Kick-ball.

-One '70s-era Captain America story had him battling the Committee to Restore America's Principles, a thinly-veiled vesion of the Committee to RE-Elect the President (see below).
+One '70s-era Captain America story had him battling the Committee to Restore America's Principles, a thinly-veiled vesion of the Committee to RE-Elect the President (see the Real Life section).
 Assemble the acronym yourself, and remember that "to" doesn't count...

 He also fights the Underground Liberated Totally Integrated Mobile Army To Unite Mankind.